 This huge bay is battered by the swells coming in off the Atlantic.
 So, if there’s a storm brewing or the winds are getting up, the water tends to get busy with kites.

 There’s a big range of conditions here, suitable for most levels of rider.
 You can get big three metre waves or glass flat water.
-The highest ever kitesurfing jump in Ireland (15.8 metres) happened here.
+The highest ever kitesurfing jump in Ireland (15.8 metres) happened in Brandon Bay.
 Which should give you some idea of the conditions.
-Cold water – so bring a thick suit.
+Expect cold water, so bring a thick suit.

 This beach spot on the Belgian coast is a great all round destination that suits all ability levels.
 Depending on conditions, you can ride wave, freestyle or speed here, with winds blowing throughout the day.
 It’s also relatively quiet, with few kiters and windsurfers, which makes a nice change from some of the other destinations on this list.